ErsinMehmed/ErsinMehmed/README.md

 <br/>

-- 🔭 I’m currently working on appointment system and projects at work.
+- 🔭 I’m currently working on projects at work.

-- 🌱 I’m currently learning React (**Advanced**)
+- 🌱 I’m currently learning React (**Advanced**) and Next.js

 - 📫 How to reach me: ersin99mehmed@gmail.com